alicewangzm/MHeart/README.md

 *MHeart -- Always here(**hear**) for you*

 ## Inspiration
-During the Covid-19 pandemic, I often feel depressed and detached from other people, the lack of social interaction had a drastic change on my life.
-There are thoughts and issues that I would like to talk to others about, but I am afraid that they would not like to listen, and sometimes I am just too shy to talk about them.
+Have you ever felt sad at night, don’t want to talk to anyone because you don’t have anyone to talk to?
+Have you had a moment where bad things just added up and at that every minute all things started to fall apart?
+Have you ever felt lonely, staring at the ceiling not knowing what to say or who to turn to?
+Maybe you just need to express your feelings to someone, maybe just a couple of words that will make you change your mindset.
 This is how we came up with MHeart -- an website that you can talk to, which you can tell your problems to.

 ## What it does